No nookie here! Every time we tried, I felt a stabbing pain

 ‘They’re like electric shocks,’ I told the GP.

-'Take this things out of me'
+'Take this thing out of me'

 Soon the pain began to affect my groin area.